Skip to main content

 ROI Analysis

 The data does not provide enough information to calculate a debt-to-income ratio or a break-even timeline.
-The provided data does not include information about living expenses, interest rates, or the total cost of attendance.
+The data does not include the cost of living expenses, which would be needed to calculate the break-even timeline.

 Generated from College Scorecard & IPEDS data